K-OpenNet/IOVisor-eDPFM/README.md

 Instructions

-1. Upgrade the linux kernel to 5.4 (refer to http://ubuntuhandbook.org/index.php/2019/11/linux-kernel-5-4-released/)

-2. Install bcc (refer to https://github.com/iovisor/bcc/blob/master/INSTALL.md)
+1. Install bcc (refer to https://github.com/iovisor/bcc/blob/master/INSTALL.md)

-3. Clone the directory
+2. Clone the directory

-4. Do not run any scripts from the installation folder, the script files are just for testing purposes
+3. Do not run any scripts from the installation folder, the script files are just for testing purposes

+- eBPF based packet monitoring program has same functionalities with /bcc/example/networking/net_monitor.py.
+If you intend to just monitor your network interface, I advise you to check it out.

+4. Run kafka zookeeper(either from the data rx / data tx) and a broker server

+$ kafka/kafka_2.12-2.4.0/bin/zookeeper-server-start.sh config/zookeeper.properties

+$ kafka/kafka_2.12-2.4.0/bin/kafka-server-start.sh config/server.properties

+5.

 - for eBPF based packet monitoring python IOVisor-eDPFM/eBPF/packet_monitor.py